Gridlock'd

-Gridlock'd is a 1997 American black comedy crime film written and directed by Vondie Curtis-Hall and starring Tupac Shakur, Tim Roth, Lucy Liu, and Thandiwe Newton.
-It was the directorial debut of Curtis-Hall, who also has a small role in the film.
-The film's opening was relatively low, despite critical acclaim; its opening weekend netted only $2,678,372 and it finished with a little over $5.5 million.
+Gridlock'd is a 1997 American crime black comedy drama film written and directed by Vondie Curtis-Hall (in his directorial debut film), and starring Tupac Shakur, Tim Roth, Lucy Liu, and Thandiwe Newton.
+It follows two heroin addicts, who decide to kick the habit following the overdose of their bandmate.
+They confront the police and local criminals, while bureaucracy prevents them from entering a drug rehabilitation program.
+Curtis-Hall had a small role for the film.
+Shakur died four months before the film's release.
+The film's opening was relatively low, despite critical acclaim.
+Its opening weekend netted only $2,678,372 and it finished with a little over $5.5 million.

-The film paid tribute to star Tupac Shakur, who was murdered four months prior to the film's release.

 Plot

-Set in Detroit, Gridlock'd centers around heroin addicts Spoon, Stretch and Cookie.
-They are in a band – in the spoken word genre – called Eight Mile Road, with Cookie on lead vocals, Spoon on bass guitar and Stretch on piano.
-Spoon and Stretch decide to kick their habit after Cookie overdoses on her first hit.
-Throughout a disastrous day, the two addicts dodge police and local criminals while struggling with an apathetic government bureaucracy that thwarts their entrance to a drug rehabilitation program.
+Spoon, Stretch, and Cookie are bandmates in the spoken word genre living in Detroit.
+When Cookie overdoses on her first hit of heroin, Spoon and Stretch decide to kick their habit.
+Throughout a disastrous day, the two addicts dodge police and local criminals while struggling with an apathetic government bureaucracy that thwarts their entrance to a drug rehabilitation program, all while uncertain if Cookie will make it through the day.